awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 ##### Deduping slice elements

-Deduping elements of a slice happens the following way in go:
+Let's take a ratherDeduping elements of a slice happens the following way in go:

 {% highlight go %}
 package main